jasmine789/Planning-and-Learning-in-Robotics-ResultsDemo/README.md

 # Planning-and-Learning-in-Robotics

-PR1: Making an agent get treasure with lowest cost in a Door & Key Environment by defining the problem as a deterministic shortest path problem (DSP) and using Label Correcting (LC) algorithm .
+PR1: Making an agent get treasure with the lowest cost in a Door & Key Environment by defining the problem as a deterministic shortest path problem (DSP) and using the Label Correcting (LC) algorithm.

-PR2: Implementing search-based planning algorithm(RTAA*) in 3D Euclidean space to make an agent elude obstacles and reach a final goal and Comparing RTAA* with RTT* algorithm(using existing library)
+PR2: Implementing a search-based planning algorithm(RTAA*) in 3D Euclidean space to make an agent elude obstacles and reach a final goal and Comparing RTAA* with RTT* algorithm(using an existing library)

 PR3: Balancing an inverted pendulum using Value Iteration(VI) and Policy Iteration(PI)